open-mmlab/mmdetection3d/docs/datasets/waymo_det.md

 python tools/create_data.py waymo --root-path ./data/waymo/ --out-dir ./data/waymo/ --workers 128 --extra-tag waymo
 ```

-Note that if your local disk does not have enough space for saving converted data, you can change the `out-dir` to anywhere else.
+Note that if your local disk does not have enough space for saving converted data, you can change the `--out-dir` to anywhere else.
 Just remember to create folders and prepare data there in advance and link them back to `data/waymo/kitti_format` after the data conversion.

 After the data conversion, the folder structure and info files should be organized as below.